Documents

 How to Get Your Documents Apostilled

-An apostille is the internationally recognised way to authenticate official documents so that they are accepted in another country.
-For teaching in China on a Z-visa, your degree certificate and background check will almost certainly need one.
+An apostille authenticates official documents so they're accepted in another country.
+For a China Z-visa, your degree and background check will almost certainly need one.

 When China’s authorities receive a foreign document with an apostille, they know it has been officially verified without needing to contact your home country directly.
 Without one, your documents may be rejected.